Leadership

 Penny Hirsch, PhD

-Penny is a founding board member of WIND.
-She was also a long-time faculty member and associate director of the Cook Family Writing Program at Northwestern University.
-Penny designed and taught a variety of courses in writing, engineering design communication, and project management.
+Penny is a founding board member of WIND and was associate director of the Cook Family Writing Program at Northwestern University.
+Penny designed and taught courses in writing, engineering design communication, and project management.
 Her first-year seminars, like her volunteer work, focused on inequities in the criminal justice system and ways to help formerly incarcerated women return to their communities.
-Hirsch did her undergraduate study at Wellesley College and the University of Michigan, received her PhD from Northwestern University, and was a founding member of Communication Partners, a Chicago-area communication consulting firm.She is delighted to be a board member of WIND.

 Visit Penny at the Cook Family Writing Program.